-Individuals' resilience in the face of disasters, pivotal incidents, or aversive living environments is a subject of psychology: "The process of successfully negotiating, adjusting to, or handling significant sources of stress or trauma is referred to as resilience".
+Individuals' resilience in the face of disasters, pivotal incidents, or aversive living environments is a subject of psychology: "The process of successfully negotiating, adjusting to, or handling significant sources of stress or trauma is referred to as resilience" (Southwick et al., 2015).
 This potential for adaptation and bouncing back in the face of adversity is facilitated by the individual's assets and resources, including their life and climate.
-Emmy Werner's longitudinal experiments on the island of Kauai in the 1950s began psychological research on resilience.
+Emmy Werner's longitudinal experiments on the island of Kauai in the 1950s began psychological research on resilience (Werner and Smith, 2019).